he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/ancestry/Catfolk.md

 ### Other Catfolk

 Numerous catfolk ethnicities exist beyond the Inner Sea.
 The black-spotted Guarrxil of southern Arcadia are renowned for their principled mercenary companies and heroic rangers.
-The mysterious Caimurru of the western Arcadian coast trade more with [[First World]] caravans than with other mortals.
+The mysterious Caimurru of the western Arcadian coast trade more with [[DATABASE/plane/First World|First World]] caravans than with other mortals.
 The Lyashtaki catfolk of the Valashmai Jungle sometimes make treks far from the jungle via coast-hopping boats.

 # Catfolk Mechanics